Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

-How to Forget Your Ex and Move On for Good
+How to Forget Your Ex and Move On

 When a relationship ends, heartbreak is often inevitable.
 Whether the relationship ended abruptly or declined over a long period of time, those who have loved are left devastated.